-There is more than enough to do and see in the area around Pine Rock Cottage and Island View House if you decide that you want to do more than rest and relax on the deck or dock.
+There is more than enough to do and see in the area around Pine Rock Cottage, Loon Lookout, and Island View House if you decide that you want to do more than rest and relax on the deck or dock.
 A small sampling of things to do and see are listed below.
-You’ll find brochures and fliers for local attractions and activities in both Island View House and Pine Rock Cottage as well as area telephone books.
+You’ll find brochures and flyers for local attractions and activities in Island View House, Loon Lookout, and Pine Rock Cottage.

 FISHING, BOATING & SWIMMING

-There are 40 miles of navigable waterways stretching in both directions from Watson Island.
+There are 40 miles of navigable waterways stretching in both directions from Pine Rock Cottage on Watson Island, and from Loon Lookout and Island View House on the mainland.
 It is possible to boat from the Village of Burk’s Falls down the winding twisting Magnetawan River to Lake Cecebe, down the River again to the locks at Magnetawan, and then into Lake Ahmic.
 There are numerous buoys and markers on Lake Cecebe and the Magnetawan River indicating sand bars, rocks or other navigational hazards.
 This generally makes boating safe on the local waterways. – The Port Carman Marina on Lake Cecebe supplies gas for motors and boat repair services.

-Island View House and Pine Rock Cottage both come with the loan of a canoe, but if you prefer, boats and motors are available for rent at marinas on the lake.
+Island View House, Loon Lookout, and Pine Rock Cottage all come with the loan of a canoe, and Loon Lookout and Island View House come with the loan of two single kayaks, but if you prefer, boats and motors are available for rent at marinas on the lake.
 (We can provide contact information for boat rentals.)
-Kayaks can be rented in Huntsville or Kearney on the way north from Toronto.

 There are always fishermen on Lake Cecebe.
 The lake contains Walleye, Northern Pike, Yellow Perch, Pike and Small Mouth Bass. – You can get fishing licenses at the local marina and bait stores.

-Both Pine Rock Cottage and Island View House have private docks with swim ladders.
-Both docks have Muskoka chairs and are wide enough to make sunbathing or just sitting and reading very comfortable.
-Swimming in Lake Cecebe is good in the summer since the sun warms the water to a comfortable temperature. – While there are rocky shore lines, as opposed to sandy beaches, at both Pine Rock Cottage and Island View House, the Lion’s Centennial Park in the nearby Village of Magnetawan has a large sandy beach and a full range of playground equipment that are ideal for young children.
+Pine Rock Cottage, Loon Lookout, and Island View House have private docks with swim ladders.
+The docks have Muskoka chairs and are wide enough to make sunbathing or just sitting and reading very comfortable.
+Swimming in Lake Cecebe is good in the summer since the sun warms the water to a comfortable temperature. – While there are rocky shore lines, as opposed to sandy beaches, at Loon Lookout, Pine Rock Cottage and Island View House, the Lions Centennial Park in the nearby Village of Magnetawan has a large sandy beach and a full range of playground equipment that are ideal for young children.

 Echo Rock on Lake Cecebe — Echo Rock, which can be seen from the docks of Pine Rock Cottage and Island Views House, is a large high granite slab at the west edge of the main lake.
 It has traditionally been used by teenagers for climbing and jumping into the lake If you boat to Echo Rock you’ll see various ledges where people have taken the leap and some graffiti commemorating brave jumpers. – Some fishermen think the waters just off Echo Rock are especially good for fishing.

-The Magnetawan Lion’s Centennial Park in the Village of Magnetawan is accessible by road (just off highway #520) or by boat and canoe.
-From Island View House or Pine Rock Cottage you can get to “Mag” and the Lion’s Centennial Park by going down the river in 15 minutes with a boat and motor and in about 45 minutes by canoe.
+The Magnetawan Lions Centennial Park in the Village of Magnetawan is accessible by road (just off highway #520) or by boat and canoe.
+From Island View House, Loon Lookout, or Pine Rock Cottage you can get to “Mag” and the Lions Centennial Park by going down the river in 15 minutes with a boat and motor and in about 45 minutes by canoe.
 There is a dock at both ends of the Park for convenient boat and canoe docking, and there is plenty of parking spaces in the Park for vehicles.

 THINGS TO DO AND SEE NEARBY